Ilagouilly/NewbChain-Java-Project/README.md

 # NewbChain-Java-Project

-This Kata is about implementing a Java Blockchain for learning purposes.
-Applying the following fundumentals of Blockchain, that are:
+This project'sgoal is to implement a Java Blockchain for learning purposes.
+The following fundumentals of Blockchain will be taken into account:

 * Creation of blocks that store data.
 * Generation of a digital signature that chains blocks together.